Zeke-OS/zeke/doc/qemu.md

 Qemu from rpi branch of `git@github.com:Torlus/qemu.git` repository seems to work best for BCM2835/Raspberry Pi version of Zeke.
-It's downloaded and built from our own mirror in the [/docker/Dockerfile](Zekedock Dockerfile).
+It's downloaded and built from our own mirror in the [Zekedock Dockerfile](/docker/Dockerfile).
 Currently no other machine targets are supported with Qemu.

 ```bash